 Don’t do the deep-freeze.
 Even if it’s not about punishment, but anxiety and awkwardness, the deep-freeze creates an awful climate in a relationship as home becomes a who-will-blink-first contest.
 This is particularly harmful for children, who are forced to walk on eggshells and often naturally and erroneously believe that it is all somehow happening because they did something wrong.

 Don’t not apologize.
-Apologizing is not about saying that the other person is right, i.e., you're wrong and she wins the argument, but simply about acknowledging the you hurt the other’s feelings.
+Apologizing is not about saying that the other person is right, i.e., you're wrong and she wins the argument, but simply about acknowledging that you hurt the other’s feelings.
 Apologies are simply about taking responsibility for your side of the argument.

 Doing It Right

 Cool off.
 You want to cool off in order to get your rational brain back online.
 If you try to talk too soon, you're likely to trigger each other again.
 That said, couples usually differ in how much time they need to calm down (and men often take longer).
 If you're not ready yet to come back and make up, simply say, in one sentence, "I’m still upset; I'm not trying to ignore you, I just need more time to cool off."

 Go back and solve the problem that started the argument.
 The dishes left on the counter, the money spent on shoes or video games, the time the kids need to get to bed.
 This is where it is easy to fall down.
 Jason and Kate say they’re sorry, but don’t return to the topic.
 Why?
 Because they are afraid it will only turn into another fight.
 The challenge is to go back and talk about it and solve the problem, rather than sweeping it under the rug.